wp-plugins/easy-digital-downloads/readme.txt

 == Changelog ==

+= 1.4.0.3 =

+* January 1, 2012
+* Fixed an error with the dashboard summary widget for previous month (if current month is Jan)
+* Fixed an issue with guests and discount codes
+* Travis now autoloads all of EDD
+* WP_Sessions removed temporarily
+* Fixed Double Click Required JS issue (props @chriscct7)

 = 1.4.0.2 =

 * Fixed an issue with the checkout page on sites with HTTPS and PayPal Standard